Brass threepence

-The brass threepence, or "threepenny bit", was a twelve-sided British coin equivalent to 1/80 of a pound.
-Struck between 1937 and 1967, with a final issue for collectors dated 1970, it was the first British coin that was not round.
+The brass threepence, or "threepenny bit", is a twelve-sided British coin equivalent to 1/80 of a pound, was struck between 1937 and 1967, with a final issue for collectors dated 1970.
+It was the first British coin that was not round.

-By the mid-1930s, the heavy weight of the bronze penny and its fractions had become an issue for firms such as transport companies, that dealt with them in bulk.
-The silver threepence was unpopular in England due to its small size.
-The Royal Mint decided on a nickel-brass twelve-sided coin readily distinguishable from other coins due to its size, shape and colour.
-The initial reverse design by Frances Madge Kitchener of a thrift plant, was altered at the direction of the Royal Mint by Percy Metcalfe without Kitchener's knowledge, but threatened legal action by her was settled with a joint statement to the press.
+By the mid-1930s, the heavy weight of the bronze penny and its fractions had become an issue for firms, such as transport companies, that dealt with them in bulk.
+The silver threepence was unpopular in the United Kingdom due to its small size.
+The Royal Mint decided on a brass twelve-sided coin readily distinguishable from other coins due to its size, shape and colour.
+The initial reverse design by Frances Madge Kitchener, depicting a thrift plant, was altered at the direction of the Royal Mint by Percy Metcalfe without Kitchener's knowledge, but threatened legal action by her was settled with a joint statement to the press.

 The new coin was slow to circulate when released to the public in 1937, but eventually gained the public's liking, so much so that the silver threepence was discontinued in 1945.
 A new design, with a crowned portcullis, was instituted for Elizabeth II's initial coinage in 1953.
 The coin continued in commerce until the decimalisation of the pound in 1971, after which it rapidly vanished from circulation and lost its status as legal tender after 31 August 1971.

 Inception

-Although there was a silver threepence in circulation in the 1930s, it was unpopular in England and especially in London.
+Although there was a silver threepence in circulation in the 1930s, it was unpopular in the UK and especially in London.
 The penny and its fractions were made of bronze, and were heavy in bulk—London Transport handled, as part of its traffic receipts, 600 tons of bronze coin annually.
 The obvious solution would be to reduce the size and weight of the bronze coins, but this was impractical due to the large number of automatic machines activated by pennies, and that upwards of 3,000,000,000 pieces would need to be recoined.
 The Royal Mint had replaced the earlier, heavier copper coinage beginning in 1860, but in the 1930s this would be a much larger task, with the resultant coins worth much less in purchasing power than three-quarters of a century before.

-The silver threepence, had it been more popular, might have taken some of the burden borne by the bronze coins, but that only changed three pennies that lay heavy in pocket or purse for a small coin that often evaded the fingers.
+The silver threepence, had it been more popular, might have taken some of the burden borne by the bronze coins, but that only exchanged three pennies that lay heavy in pocket or purse for a small coin, easy to lose.
 The silver threepence was thin and easily bent, adding to public dislike.
 It remained popular in Scotland and Wales, and its colonial equivalent met with no hostility in the dominions, such as Australia and South Africa.
-The Royal Mint concluded, though, that it could not make the silver threepence popular in England, and looked elsewhere for a solution.
+The Royal Mint concluded, though, that it could not make the silver threepence popular in the UK, and looked elsewhere for a solution.